 “The school isn’t perfect, but they try so hard to meet the needs of every student and genuinely care.
 It was like having a big second family to support and love me during a dark time in my life and I regret not staying and finishing my education.
 However, I wouldn’t be who I am now without all that experience.
 I thank all the hardworking staff there who’s efforts can often be under appreciated.
 I miss all of you so much and I’ll never forget you.”

-Even the issues of Summer’s allergies to all seeds, including poppy, sesame, and sunflower and all nuts (include peanuts, tree nuts and yes, coconut) along with straight up milk (she can have it in things but can’t drink it directly) and soy (which of course also extends to not cooking with coconut oil, sunflower oil, or sesame oil) … creates its own monster of a challenge in trying to keep her well hydrated, with enough calcium and protein intake – which obviously impacts our overall mental status and general attitude as well.
+Even the issues of my daughter’s allergies to all seeds, including poppy, sesame, and sunflower and all nuts (include peanuts, tree nuts and yes, coconut) along with straight up milk (she can have it in things but can’t drink it directly) and soy (which of course also extends to not cooking with coconut oil, sunflower oil, or sesame oil) … creates its own monster of a challenge in trying to keep her well hydrated, with enough calcium and protein intake – which obviously impacts our overall mental status and general attitude as well.

 THANK YOU FROM THE BOTTOM OF HEARTS to The Charlton School and The Westhampton Beach School Teams.

 “Parents recognize The Charlton School model is less about penalizing students and more about respecting them for who and where they are when they come to Charlton.”